 13) The monument is one of the youngest to be designated as a National Historic Landmark in 2008 when the structure was 49 years old.

 14) On the exterior of the Guggenheim, there’s a small red tile bearing Wright’s initials.
-The architect commissioned a ceramicist to craft about 25 of these tiles, he was inspired by seals on Japanese prints, these tiles were placed on his projects that received his personal approval.
+The architect commissioned a ceramicist to craft about 25 of these tiles.
+He was inspired by the seals on Japanese prints.
+He then subsequently placed them on his projects that received his personal approval.

 15) In 2006, Goya’s 1778 painting “Children With a Cart” was stolen while en route to the museum for an exhibition of Spanish paintings.
 After it recovered by the FBI it went on display again in 2007.